Aveer had spent the last two days pretending Aarav didn't exist.

 But the sound of that summer lingered - Aveer's laughter, the rustle of leaves, the splash of pond water, the whisper of forever.

-A forever that we both believed in.
+A forever that they both believed in.

 A forever that didn't survive growing up.